seandstewart/bardly/pending/tragedies/king-lear/12-player.md

 many opportunities to cut him off: if your will
 want not, time and place will be fruitfully offered.
 There is nothing done, if he return the conqueror:
-then am I the prisoner, and his bed my goal; from
+then am I the prisoner, and his bed my jail; from
 the loathed warmth whereof deliver me, and supply
-the place for your labour.
+the place for your labor.
 'Your--wife, so I would say--
 'Affectionate servant,
 'GONERIL.'